 Distracted Driving

-Driving is a skill which requires full concentration, alertness and attention.
-The road environment can change in an instant and in order to react safely you need to be fully aware of what is happening around you at all times.
+Driving is a skill that requires concentration, alertness, and attention.
+The road environment can change in an instant, and in order to react safely, you need to be fully aware of what is happening around you at all times.

-Driving while distracted is irresponsible and extremely dangerous – and the consequences of distracted driving can be devastating.
-Millions of crashes occur annually due to distracted driving, many of them resulting in serious injury and lost lives.
+Distractions are a part of the Triple Threat — along with Speeding and Fatigue— and increase your risk of a serious collision.
+Driving while distracted is irresponsible and extremely dangerous — and the consequences of distracted driving can be devastating.
+Millions of collisions occur annually due to distracted driving, many of them resulting in serious injury and lost lives.

 Driving At Night